tnustrings/ct/readme.md

    print("still in baz")
 ``

-if we would like to change to baz's sibling boz now, we could say ../boz, /bar/boz, //foo.py/bar/boz or /*/boz, if boz's name is unique in foo.
+if we would like to change to baz's sibling chunk boz now, we could say ../boz, /bar/boz, //foo.py/bar/boz or /*/boz, if boz's name is unique in foo.